EMail2HF/hlsjs-p2p-engine/README.md

 See [API.md](https://docs.cdnbye.com/#/en/API)

 ## Console
-Bind your domain in `https://oms.cdnbye.com`, then you can view p2p-related information.
+Bind your domain in `https://oms.cdnbye.com`, where you can view p2p-related information.

 ## FAQ
 We have collected some [frequently asked questions](https://docs.cdnbye.com/#/en/FAQ).
 Before reporting an issue, please search if the FAQ has the answer to your problem.